 As this is Cuba, you can not pre-book tickets online, but you will have to go to the theater box office and purchase your tickets there while in Havana.

 You can try to contact the theatre before your trip to find out what their itinerary is, but you may find they do not plan very long ahead.
 They are also on Facebook.

-It became the Museum of the Revolution obviously after the revolution, on the 1st of January 1959, when Batista fled the country and Fidel Castro took over after ten years of armed opposition and guerilla war against the Batista regime.
+It became the Museum of the Revolution shortly after the revolution on the 1st of January 1959, when Batista fled the country and Fidel Castro took over after ten years of armed opposition and guerilla war.

-The Palace was designed by the Cuban architect Rodolfo Maruri and the Belgian architect Paul Belau who also designed the impressive Centro Gallego, now the Gran Teatro de La Habana.
+Cuban architect Rodolfo Maruri and the Belgian architect Paul Belau designed the palace, and they also designed the impressive Centro Gallego, now the Gran Teatro de La Habana.

 The tours normally last for 2-3 hours and cover the most famous historical sites, and buildings, while a guide tells you the intriguing history and stories of Havana.

 Make sure to bring good walking shoes and plenty of water in the Caribbean heat!

 29. Get A Hotel Day Pass